 - 24 hour on-call support for crisis situations

 - Financial support:

-The NSW government through Family and Community Services (FACS) allocates
+The NSW government through the Department of Communities and Justice (DCJ) allocates

 an allowance to each child depending on their foster care needs.